-Weibo now has a mini-program on WeChat to facilitate users’ experience.
+Sina Weibo now has a mini-program on WeChat to facilitate users’ experience.
 It prevents users from downloading the Weibo app so that users can directly use Weibo via WeChat.

 Weibo is a great platform for engagement.
 Challenges, contests, and games are the best way to increase the engagement rate of this platform and KOL marketing is the perfect strategy for that.
-Any well-known key opinion leader on Weibo puts high focus on keeping his/her engagement rates high.
+Any well-known key opinion leader on Weibo puts a high focus on keeping his/her engagement rates high.

 Xiaohongshu, also known as RED, literally Little Red Book in Chinese, is a social media and e-commerce platform that is one of the most popular and with a very modern approach, attracting millions of users.
 It was created as a user-generated content community where users share their experiences and give suggestions about which product to buy, especially for fashion and cosmetic products.

 Most of its users are females living mainly in first- and second-tier cities.
-Thus, the platform has a high CR, and users are loyal to their communities gathered by certain key opinion leader on the platform.
+Thus, the platform has a high CR, and users are loyal to their communities gathered by certain key opinion leaders on the platform.
 As there are more and more users on the platform, RED started to integrate e-commerce within social media.

-Douyin in the mother app of Tik Tok, the most famous short-video platform in the world.
+Douyin is the mother app of Tik Tok, the most famous short-video platform in the world.
 In China, the platform is bigger and has more features than in the West.
 The most important for brands are e-commerce features and live-streaming options, which are the perfect tools for key opinion leaders when it comes to influencer marketing.

-Live streaming sessions are becoming more and more popular on the platform, with thousands of key opinion leaders promoting products and increasing sales everyday.
+Live streaming sessions are becoming more and more popular on the platform, with thousands of key opinion leaders promoting products and increasing sales every day.

 It’s the perfect social media platform for all brands wanting to speak to younger consumers, as they prefer it over all the other options available on the market.
-If you’re ready for rather humorous and daily KOL marketing, Douyin is the platform to chose.
+If you’re ready for rather humorous and daily KOL marketing, Douyin is the platform to choose.